 Article 3.
-Officers.
+Officers

-- A. The officers of WMRRA shall be: president, first vice president, second vice president, third vice president, secretary, treasurer, grand prix/superbike representative, supersport representative, novice representative, and vintage representative. - B. The president shall be the executive officer of WMRRA and shall preside at all regular, executive board, and all and any meetings of WMRRA, except for board of directors meetings. - The president shall be empowered to appoint committees, except the rules committee.
+- A. The officers of WMRRA shall be: president, first vice president, second vice president, third vice president, secretary, treasurer, grand prix/superbike representative, supersport representative, novice representative, and vintage representative. - B. The president shall be the executive officer of WMRRA and shall preside at all regular, executive board, and all and any meetings of WMRRA, except for board of directors meetings.
+The president shall be executed to executive constitution except the rules.

+The president shall be empowered to appoint committees, except the rules committee.
 The president shall preside over the appeals board.
-The president shall vote only to break a tie vote except in the case of elections. - C. The first vice president shall preside in the absence of the president as set forth in Article 3B.
+The president shall vote only to break a tie vote except in the case of elections.

+- C. The first vice president shall preside in the absence of the president as set forth in Article 3B.
 The first vice president is in charge of publicity and promotions. - D. The second vice president shall preside in the absence of the first vice president.
 The second vice president is in charge of updating the rulebook.
 The second vice president shall preside over the rules committee.
 The voting members of the rules committee shall be: